vaskoGut/Learning/README.md

         A  **keys()** method that returns an iterator of the elements in the set.

   15. ### try-catch
+      Async awaits - before it we had to use callbacks to handle situation.

       Wraps code that can fail and pass error to the catch instead of crashing the app.
       So generally speaking we need it to handle errors.